-Figure 11: Impact of thicker PIXEL on single track (solid) and D0 (dashed) efficiency before cuts.
+Figure 12: Impact of thicker PIXEL on single track (solid) and D0 (dashed) efficiency before cuts.
 The standard PIXEL is in blue and the thicker one in red.

-The impact of a thicker PIXEL layer on DCA we can see in fig. 12 that shows the transverse-plane impact parameter (DCA) resolution as a function of pT for both full (upper panel) and Fast-MC (lower panel) simulations.
+The impact of a thicker PIXEL layer on DCA we can see in Figure 13 that shows the transverse-plane impact parameter (DCA) resolution as a function of pT for both full (upper panel) and Fast-MC (lower panel) simulations.
 We see that for pT=1 GeV/c the DCA increases by about 8 microns (from 22 to 30).
 This, in turn, affects both the signal efficiency after the cuts are applied and the expected background levels, therefore the accuracy of the physics observables for a given number of events.
 In order to estimate this we ran a full-scale simulation with the thicker PIXEL since the Fast-MC cannot answer this question.
-Figure 12 show the effect of the thicker PIXEL on D0 efficiency before and after the cuts compared to the standard and CD0 cases.
+Figure 14 show the effect of the thicker PIXEL on D0 efficiency before and after the cuts compared to the standard and CD0 cases.
 We see that the impact is finite but limited.
-The impact is more pronounced in the background levels.
+The impact is more pronounced in the significance levels (S/(S+B)).
 The full discussion of the results is done in section 4.2 below.